 Factor Analysis can summarize those correlation results by the loadings of its three principal components which follow from the Eigen Values: 3.631, 1.983, 1.555, 0.861, 0.767.
 The pattern of varimax rotated loadings in Table 1 is very near to simple structure supporting three latent variables of individual differences.
-The individual differences among the Risk effects (first component) form a latent individual variable which is independent from the individual differences in the effects of the Friends' informer (second component) and independent from the individual differences in the non-moral informer (third component).
-The six differences from the two Risk informers had high loadings only on the first component replicating results of Hommers (1997) in support of a latent risk variable.
+The individual differences among the Risk effects (first component) form a latent individual variable which is independent from the individual differences in the effects of the Friends' informer (second component) and independent from the individual differences from the two Risk informers (third component).
+The six differences from the two Risk informers (1997) in support of a latent risk variable.
 The four differences from the Friends' informer had high loadings only on the second component, and the two differences of the non-moral Car-Attractiveness informer had one high loading only on the third component supporting the two other latent variables.